|

 Many people don't even know there should be any at all.
 The M&I manual

-grease in.
 Between the primary chaincase and the engine crankcase a

 leather washer is used.
 Between the primary chaincase and the gearbox a